sundeepbassi/djangopetblog/README.md

 To deploy the site was shown in the walkthrough video I think therefore I blog.
 Irish Becky's readme helped me to see how to structure the written material for the readme for the deployment process.
 [Irish Becky's readme](https://github.com/Irishbecky91/student_rations) I also followed the process from the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+The database model for posts was shown in the walkthrough video I think therefore I blog.